lexibank/tlopo/out/vol3/chapter13.md

 ### 7.4.
 Cucumis sativus, cucumber (Cucurbitaceae)

 Because of the varieties that have been introduced since 1870, it is sometimes assumed that the cucumber is a crop introduced by Europeans.
 However, [Bourke & Allen](../sources/BourkeandAllenforthcoming) ([forthcoming](../sources/BourkeandAllenforthcoming)) write that it was probably introduced via SE Asia thousands of years ago.
-The cognate set supporting the reconstruction of POc &ast;[ka]tim(o,u)n 'cucumber, Cucumis sativus' below con- firms that the cucumber was part of the world of POc speakers, even though it is not indigenous to the Pacific.
+The cognate set supporting the reconstruction of POc _&ast;[ka]tim(o,u)n_ 'cucumber, Cucumis sativus' below con- firms that the cucumber was part of the world of POc speakers, even though it is not indigenous to the Pacific.
 The genus Cucumis has its origins in Africa, and the cucumber is one of the few African species known to have been domesticated outside Africa.
 Until recently it was thought that it was part of a suite of plants that were domesticated in the Fertile Crescent of SW Asia or in India, but recent work in molecular biology has cast doubt on this, placing the cucumber instead in an Asian-Australian clade of the genus Cucumis ([Renner et al. 2007](../sources/Renneretal2007)).
 There is thus no biogeographic challenge to the proposal that the cucumber was known to both PMP and POc speakers.

 <a id="p-426"></a>

-Blust (ACD) produces strong evidence to suggest that the denotatum of POc &ast;[ka]tim(o,u)n was the cucumber, but the reflexes below suggest that it may also have been used of other species of Cucumis.
+Blust (ACD) produces strong evidence to suggest that the denotatum of POc _&ast;[ka]tim(o,u)n_ was the cucumber, but the reflexes below suggest that it may also have been used of other species of Cucumis.

-The initial syllable of &ast;[ka]tim(o,u)n is reflected only in Western Oceanic languages , whereas Central Pacific reflexes point to &ast;timun.
-This distribution justifies the reconstruction of POc forms with and without initial &ast;ka-, which may represent or have been reanalysed as the prefix &ast;ka- 'tree' reflecting earlier &ast;kayu 'tree' ([ch.2, §7.1.2](../contributions/3-2#s-7-1-2)).
+The initial syllable of _&ast;[ka]tim(o,u)n_ is reflected only in Western Oceanic languages , whereas Central Pacific reflexes point to _&ast;timun_.
+This distribution justifies the reconstruction of POc forms with and without initial _&ast;ka-_, which may represent or have been reanalysed as the prefix _&ast;ka-_ 'tree' reflecting earlier _&ast;kayu_ 'tree' ([ch.2, §7.1.2](../contributions/3-2#s-7-1-2)).

 Shown in parentheses below are irregular phonological developments, implying that al- though the term was inherited into POc, it was sometimes borrowed from one language into another.